 Lace Braided Textile Research

 • Bradford Jamison has conducted more than two decades of independent research advancing lace braiding from a historically decorative textile practice into a functional, pattern-engineered textile architecture.
-The work is centered primarily on structural pattern development, interlacement geometry, and density-controlled lace braided systems rather than major machine modification, utilizing heritage lace braiding processes to produce breathable, flexible, and load-distributing textile structures.
+The work is centered primarily on structural pattern development, interlacement geometry, and density-controlled lace braided systems utilizing heritage lace braiding processes to produce breathable, flexible, and load-distributing textile structures.

 • Research and Development: